g-e-g-e-r-s-o-n/get-enum-values-for-laravel/README.md

 # Usage

-run this command:
+Run this command:

 ```
 php artisan make:controller EnumValuesController
 ```

-create some function and call this method from helpers.php
+Create some function and call this method from helpers.php

 ```
 public function test()